Former national security adviser says he won’t work for Trump again

 One of the dysfunctional moments McMaster describes in his book involves remarks Trump was giving in May 2017 at NATO headquarters in Belgium.
 Trump, like his predecessors, wanted to push NATO nations to spend more on their own defense.
 When McMaster learned that Trump had cut a line from his prepared speech affirming the U.S. commitment to defend its allies, he pressured a reluctant Tillerson and Mattis to join him in dissuading Trump from such a move.
 While they convinced him to modify the speech, Trump’s skepticism of the NATO alliance has never gone away.

-In his current presidential campaign, Trump has again repeated that he might not support NATO allies that aren’t contributing enough to defense spending.
+In his current presidential campaign, Trump has again repeated that he might not support those NATO allies who aren’t meeting their commitment to spend 2% of their GDP on defense.

 The radio version of this interview was produced by Lilly Quiroz, and the digital version was edited by Majd Al-Waheidi.